dddiaz/dddiaz.com/content/post/goals-2022-review/index.md

 ### Love ♥️

-Sosse and I are still together 😊.
-She is a huge part of my life, and I am happy with how we continue to grow.
+Sosse is a huge part of my life, and I am happy with how we continue to grow.
 We have done a bit of traveling this past year together, with the highlight being Barcelona 🇪🇸
 ![Sosse](sosse.jpg)